A suspended or revoked licence bars the holder from practicing

 - Providing after-sales service

 It is the agency executive officer’s responsibility to ensure that brokers acting on behalf of his agency have the required licence to do so.
 A lack of supervision in this regard will draw the executive officer’s responsibility.
 Therefore, upon receipt of the suspension notice, the agency and the broker must make sure to withdraw any publicity containing the name of the broker whose licence is suspended or revoked, including newspaper ads, brochures, websites, social media, signs and listings on any information listing service.
 A broker whose licence is suspended may not, in particular, be included in any advertising whatsoever or advertise himself as a member of a team, in any capacity.

 Moreover, the agency must remove the broker whose licence is suspended or revoked from all current files and appoint a replacement.
 The agency to whom a brokerage contract has been entrusted must immediately notify the parties represented by the broker in writing that the broker is no longer authorized to act on its behalf and inform them of the name of the broker appointed to replace him.
 This notification must mention the parties’ right to continue doing business with the agency or to terminate the contract.

-However, in the case where the broker whose licence is suspended or revoked was acting on his own behalf, the brokerage contracts are automatically cancelled as of when his licence is suspended or revoked.
+However, in the case where the broker whose licence is suspended or revoked was acting on his own behalf, the brokerage contracts are automatically terminated as of when his licence is suspended or revoked.
 The broker must send the termination notices to clients.
 If transactions are in progress, a replacement should also be suggested.